Ellanor C. Lawrence Park, Field Trip Opportunities

 American Indian Life in Fairfax County

 One of our most popular programs with 2nd and 4th grades!
 Students explore what life may have been like for an Eastern Woodland Indian and the relationship which they would have had with the land that is now Fairfax County at the time of European colonization.
 Students rotate between up to five stations to learn about the uses of fire and native plants and animals, foodways, personal decoration and skill-based games.
 Activities include a trail hike in search of native plants and animals, corn grinding, a corn dart game and a deer “hunt.”
 Naturalists will also talk about what material evidence these peoples and those who came before them left behind.
-The 2nd grade program is 60 minutes; the 4th grade program is 90 minutes.
+This program is 90 minutes.
 SOLs addressed include HSS 2.2 and VS.2.

 Past residents at Walney left a unique record of their lives and how the land was used that we can learn from today if we know how to “read” it.
 Students visit various man-made features within the park to discern their past functions by using clues from observations of physical features and sample artifacts.
 Features include remains of a dairy, ice house, tack shed and ice pond.
 After successfully identifying the uses of these features, students will draw conclusions about what daily life may have been like at Walney farm during the 19th century.
 Students will also learn about the importance of tobacco and gardening during this time period as well as the role of archaeology in providing us important information about the past.
 SOLs addressed include VS.1, VS.2 and VS.3.